CVMA Certified Veterinary Assistant Program

 – Improved patient care.

-– Up to 20 staff members obtain access to the CVMA CVA curriculum and more than 1,000 training videos from ACT in both English and Spanish closed captioning.
+– Staff members obtain access to the CVMA CVA curriculum and more than 1,000 training videos from ACT in both English and Spanish closed captioning.

 – Interactive format allows mentors to easily track the progress of veterinary assistants.